bwanders/glassball-rss/README.md

 Quick Start
 -----------

-Set up a virtual environment of your preferred flavour, and get the glassball package set up.
+Set up a virtual environment of your preferred flavour, and get the glassball package set up by checking out repo and installing requirements.

 Initialize a glassball configuration: